moby/moby/docs/extend/plugins.md

   which is written in Go and provides advanced storage functionality for many platforms including EC2, OpenStack, XtremIO, and ScaleIO.

+* The [Netshare plugin](https://github.com/gondor/docker-volume-netshare) is a volume plugin which provides volume management for NFS 3/4, AWS EFS and CIFS file systems.

 ## Troubleshooting a plugin

 If you are having problems with Docker after loading a plugin, ask the authors